How Much Should You Pay on a Credit Card Each Month?

 Last updated: April 2026

 Most people think of payments as speed controls.
 Pay more, and the balance goes away faster.
-While that’s true, it misses a more important point: your payment determines the entire shape of your repayment path.
+While that’s true, it misses a more important point: your payment determines the entire shape of your repayment plan.

 At lower payment levels, balances tend to decline slowly and unevenly.
 Interest absorbs a large portion of each payment, and progress is delayed.
 At higher payment levels, the balance starts dropping earlier, which reduces how long interest has time to accumulate.
+If you’re comparing your balance with a benchmark, the average credit card debt guide can add context, but the payment math still matters more.

 Why the minimum payment doesn’t lead to a stable outcome